 The music streaming service Spotify has rapidly moved to the forefront of the music streaming industry, and companies are taking advantage of Spotify’s reach to interact directly and advertise toward its one hundred and forty million users.

-For those unfamiliar with the streaming service, in between every few songs, approximately every fifteen minutes, Spotify plays audio ads that a user is not able to skip.
+For people unfamiliar with the music streaming service, in between every few songs, approximately every fifteen minutes, Spotify plays audio ads that a user is not able to skip.
 While it is the most common way companies advertise, it is not the only way to reach this user base.
 The desktop and web format also features display ads and overlays that can take users to the ad’s website with one click.
 Companies have the option to make branded playlists with their logos and an optional link to a landing page.
-You can also sponsor a session on Spotify, where your brand can offer your audience an uninterrupted thirty minutes of music in exchange for viewing your video.
+You can also sponsor a session on Spotify, where your brand can offer your consumers an uninterrupted thirty minutes of music in exchange for viewing your video.

 Spotify was voted Ad Age’s 2018 In-House Agency of the year, and the investment bank GP Bullhound has predicted that Spotify could become the third largest online advertising platform (behind Facebook and Google).
-Last September, Spotify launched a self-serve platform called Spotify Ad Studio, demonstrating their dedication to pulling in more advertising revenue and becoming more accessible to smaller companies.
+Last September, Spotify launched a self-serve advertising platform called Spotify Ad Studio, demonstrating their dedication to pulling in more advertising revenue and becoming more accessible to smaller companies.

 When thinking about your marketing budget, it is essential to consider how an advertising campaign using Spotify, a hip, sexy trend in advertising, is beneficial for your business.
 The article below outlines the various ways your company can advertise with Spotify and access their vast user base.